htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 Both relative and absolute paths may be used in **transfer\_output\_files**\ :index:`transfer_output_files<single: transfer_output_files; submit commands>`.
-Relative paths are relative to the job’s remote scratch directory on the execute machine.
-When the files and directories are copied back to the submit machine, they are placed in the job’s initial working directory as the base name of the original path.
+Relative paths are relative to the job's remote scratch directory on the execute machine.
+When the files and directories are copied back to the submit machine, they are placed in the job's initial working directory as the base name of the original path.
 An alternate name or path may be specified by using
 **transfer\_output\_remaps**\ :index:`transfer_output_remaps<single: transfer_output_remaps; submit commands>`.